TABLE OF CONTENTS

 Start Your Dispensary Technician Training at CTU Today

-Get certified as a dispensary technician today and start your new cannabis career with online cannabis training from Cannabis Training University.
+Learn how to open a weed dispensary today and start your new cannabis career with online cannabis training from Cannabis Training University.

 Start your new and exciting cannabis career with legacy education from the first online cannabis college, and use your new budtender certification for a dispensary job today!